common-workflow-language/cwl-website/content/README.md

 * Anchor links currently not scrolling to sections, due to code in `_structure.scss` (ln 131)
 * Tables: Content check should be done to make sure tables on Implementations page and elsewhere are up to date
 * Should `_includes/social_stats.html` be removed?
+* Should Gitter feed on Community page be shortened, since there's less content?
+  * Let's see how the content area max-width affects it

 Needs Alt Text: